folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/readme.md

 13) Deploy bootstrap-superuser Workload as *Job* – built from our custom Docker container with scripts - with diku-tenant-config Secret.
 14) Scale up Okapi pods to 3 (for HA) using Rancher 2.x + button.
 15) Add Ingresses under Load Balancing for Okapi and Stripes using URLs for `/` and `/_/`.
+16) *Future Folio configuration deployment documentation using create-email files here.*
-16) Future LDP deployment documentation here.
+17) *Future Folio LDP deployment documentation using mod-ldp files here.*

 ### Cluster Service Accounts Notes
 Run the following in the Rancher GUI - cluster Dashboard using the *Launch kubectl* button:<br/>